Las Vegas Aces: Media coverage

 The television rights for the Aces are held by KMCC, owned by the E. W. Scripps Company.
 Until 2025, the television rights were initially held by KVVU-TV, owned by Gray Television.
 A minimum of ten games aired on KVVU, with the remaining games on Silver State Sports and Entertainment Network, a subchannel of KVVU.
 KVVU also broadcast a 30-minute weekly show on the Aces.

-Some Aces games are broadcast nationally on ESPN, ESPN2, ABC, Ion Television, Prime Video, CBS and CBS Sports Network.
+Some Aces games are broadcast nationally on ESPN, ESPN2, ABC (KTNV-TV), Ion Television(KMCC-DT2), Prime Video, CBS (KLAS-TV), NBC(KSNV), Amazon Prime Video, USA, NBCSN, NBA TV.

 On radio, Aces games are broadcast locally on KWWN ESPN Las Vegas.